 Blockcerts consists of open-source libraries, tools, and apps enabling a decentralized, standards-based, recipient-centric ecosystem, enabling trustless verification through blockchain technologies.

 Blockcerts uses and encourages consolidation on open standards.
 Blockcerts is committed to self-sovereign identity of all participants, and enabling recipient control of their claims through easy-to-use tools such as the certificate wallet.
 Blockcerts is also committed to availability of credentials, without single points of failure.

-These open-source repos form a working standard for blockchain certificates that may be utilized by other research projects and commercial developers.
-It contains components for creating, issuing, viewing, and verifying certificates using the Bitcoin blockchain.
+These open-source repos may be utilized by other research projects and commercial developers.
+It contains components for creating, issuing, viewing, and verifying certificates on the blockchain.
 These components form all the parts needed for a complete ecosystem.